 Researchers at Elon University and the Pew Internet Project canvassed technology innovators, entrepreneurs and analysts, digital professionals, and the highly engaged public, asking them to assess today's trends and imagine what may evolve.
 They were offered a series of questions and encouraged to elaborate in written responses.

-The links below lead to eight 2014 reports based on a survey fielded from late November 2013 through early January 2014.
+The links below lead to seven 2014 reports based on a survey fielded from late November 2013 through early January 2014.

 Report released May 14, 2014: This survey question asked respondents to share their answer to the following: As billions of devices, artifacts, and accessories are networked, will the Internet of Things have widespread and beneficial effects on the everyday lives of the public by 2025?
 Describe the evolution of embedded devices, "wearables," and "scannables" by 2025 - where will commercial and social applications of the Internet of Things most commonly and vividly be felt?
 What social and political difficulties will accompany its rise?